 When failure to yield the right of way causes an accident, the person or persons the driver injured may file a lawsuit demanding compensation for their injuries.
 In a negligence lawsuit, a plaintiff must usually prove that the defendant had a duty to act responsibly, breached that duty with their actions, and as a result caused the plaintiff’s injury.

-Proving negligence in a failure to yield case can be difficult without a skilled East Hartford lawyer.
+Proving negligence in a failure to yield case can be difficult without an East Hartford lawyer.
 Many crashes occur in such a way that the innocent driver ends up colliding with another vehicle or obstacle.
 For example, if a person is attempting to pass another driver, and the slower vehicle refuses to let them pass, the overtaking driver might be forced off the road or into oncoming traffic by the slower driver’s actions.
 Someone observing the accident may only see that the overtaking driver lost control and might not realize that their actions were a result of the slower vehicle’s failure to give the right of way.

 Compensation in Failure to Yield Cases